FOSSEE/learn_django/tutorial_7_creating_blog_list_interface/slides.md

 **Modify the blog template**

-- We need to add a link to each article in the blog list page so that a user ca view all the articles
+- We need to add a link to each article in the blog list page so that a user can view an articles

    # /blog/templates/blog/blogs.html
     {% if blogs %}